This article is all about the perfect Washington DC 4 day itinerary for any time of the year.

 If you plan to use the Capital Bikeshare bike rental system, download the app.

-You can choose to pay per ride or purchase a day pass when you arrive at any of the bike stands during your trip.
-The app has a handy map to show bike stand locations, and number of bikes on the stand.
+You can pay per ride or purchase a day pass when you arrive at any of the bike stands during your trip.

-The 4 Day Itinerary
+The Washington DC 4 Day Itinerary

 - Day 1: Arrival, Historic Monuments at the National Mall, White House, Dinner.